polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 ### Programming the FPGA using FlashPro
 #### Windows Environment
 To program the PolarFire SoC device with the .job programming file (using FlashPro in Windows environment), perform the following steps.
-The link to the .job file is given in Software Versions.
+The link to the .job file is given in [Solution Versions](#solution-versions).
 Ensure that the jumpers J13, J21, J28, and J31 are plugged in.
 Note: The power supply switch must be switched off while making the jumper connections.

 1. Connect the power supply cable to the J3 connector on the board.